2026 Formula 2 Championship: Driver changes

-Rodin Motorsport signed Martinius Stenshorne for his full-season debut after entering the Baku round of the 2025 season with Trident.
-He steps up from FIA F3, where he came fifth in 2025 with Hitech TGR.
+Rodin Motorsport driver Amaury Cordeel left Formula 2 ahead of the final two rounds of the 2025 season to join Team WRT in the GT World Challenge Europe.
+To replace him, the team signed Martinius Stenshorne for his full-season debut after he had already entered the Baku round of the 2025 season with Trident before deputising for Cordeel during the final two rounds of 2025.
+He stepped up from FIA F3, where he came fifth in 2025 with Hitech.